MyParcelCOM/json-schema-form-builder/README.md

 ```

 ## Usage
-The following describes how to use this library, this includes:
+The following describes how to use this library.
+The following functionalities are available:
-1. Constructing forms and rendering them as a JSON Schema using the `Form` class.
+1. Constructing forms and rendering them as a JSON Schema:
-2. Associating a form with values by Creating a `ValueCollection`.
-3. Add translations to form element labels and option labels (if applicable).
+2. Adding translations to form an element using the `LabelTranslationCollection` class.
+This includes:
+   - Field labels
+   - Option labels (for fields with a finite set of options such as `Select` and `Radio`).
+3. Grouping form elements into sections using the `Group` class.
+4. Defining values for form fields using the `ValueCollection` class.

 #### Example: Creating a Form and Converting it to a JSON Schema
 ```php